-- In compliance with Alamo Colleges Board Policy, D.2.3.2 (Procedure) Faculty and Department VIII.
-Chair Positions; the course(s) offered at the high school or college, will be taught by a high school teacher or College instructor qualified for this course as stated below: - in teaching discipline or master's degree with a concentration in the teaching discipline (a minimum of 18 graduate semester hours in the teaching discipline) - b. \Box For career/technical courses: academic preparation and work experience should be obtained, typically a combination being a bachelor's degree with appropriate work experience.
+VIII.
+In compliance with Alamo Colleges Board Policy, D.2.3.2 (Procedure) Faculty and Department Chair Positions; the course(s) offered at the high school or college, will be taught by a high school teacher or College instructor qualified for this course as stated below: a.
+For general education courses in the arts and sciences: doctorate or master's degree in teaching discipline or master's degree with a concentration in the teaching discipline (a minimum of 18 graduate semester hours in the teaching discipline) b.
+For career/technical courses: academic preparation and work experience should be obtained, typically a combination being a bachelor's degree with appropriate work experience.
 A master's degree is required for faculty teaching courses where college transfer is a goal or where substantial numbers of students transfer to senior institutions.
 The minimum requirement will be supplemented as necessary in accordance with criteria established by appropriate professional, regional, and national accrediting agencies.
 The high school dual credit teacher shall be hired by the College through the adjunct hiring process before the course begins.
 Instructors with foreign degrees need translation and course equivalency certification from an accredited certification in the United States.

-Enter any additional hiring information, if necessary:

-Here is a list of approved agencies in the United States to have foreign transcripts translated:

-- IX.
-Faculty development/training required for eligibility to teach the course is: - a. 🗌 Not applicable or - b. (list requirements): - Х. Regular evaluation of the course, in accordance with the Alamo College's Faculty Evaluation Procedures, will consist of the following, at a minimum: - a.
+Enter any additional hiring information, if necessary: Here is a list of approved agencies in the United States to have foreign transcripts translated: IX.
+Faculty development/training required for eligibility to teach the course is: a.
+Not applicable or b. (list requirements): Χ. Regular evaluation of the course, in accordance with the Alamo College's Faculty Evaluation Procedures, will consist of the following, at a minimum:

+- - a.
 Course Syllabus - b.
-Student Surveys each semester in each class - c.
-Classroom Observations as defined in the Faculty Evaluation Procedures
+Student Surveys each semester in each class - Classroom Observations as defined in the Faculty Evaluation Procedures outcomes is attached.